-It's not obvious, but South Africa is a very urbanized place.
-Here, the seizure of territories by cities occurs chaotically, without state control: people simply come to cities and build wherever they can find a site.
-This damages the ecological systems in and around cities.
+It may not be obvious, but Africa is urbanising at an incredible pace.
+This growth is largely informal and occurs chaotically, without significant state control: people move to cities and build wherever they can find space.
+This causes significant challenges including the degradation of ecological systems and the ecosystem services they provide in and around cities.

 What is the peculiarity of the work of an architectural bureau in Africa?